We have improved the eco credentials of the old buildings and built some exciting new ones.

 Before it was headline news we always tried to preserve our environment.
 We try to think of ways to continually improve and educate our customers & staff alike.

-The Apple Store was designed by Tony Rawlingson Plant and it is built near the vegetable gardens and is used as an environmental classroom as well as to store and press our apples for juice.
-It is a meeting place for the ‘Garden to Table’ activity and children are shown about sustainable building methods and materials, renewable energy sources and organic food production.
+The Apple Store has been rebuilt near the vegetable gardens and is used as an environmental classroom as well as to store and press our apples for juice.
+It is a meeting place for the ‘Garden to Table’ activity and as well as the Sustainability tour where children are shown about sustainable building methods and materials, renewable energy sources and organic food production.

 We have been spending too much money on drying clothes when the sun could do it for us!